code4me/4me-app-builder-nodejs/README.md

 Now the Typeform form has been created we can fill its details 4me.

- * Switch back to 4me and open the 'Typeform Integration' in the Integrations console.
+* Switch back to 4me and open the 'Typeform Integration' in the app offering console.
- * Press the 'Add Integration Instance' button.
+* Press the 'Add App Instance' button.
 * Fill the Form URL (copied above at 'Share your typeform').
 * Enter the token you created for your Typeform account above as the 'Typeform token'.
 * Fill the 'Request ID' field with the ID of a request in your account.
-In the 'wdc' account in 4me-demo you could use '70454'.
+In the 'wdc' account in 4me-demo you could use ' 70454'.
 * Press 'Save'.
-You will be taken back to the screen showing the Integration and see a message that integration was added to your account.
+You will be taken back to the screen showing the app offering and see a message that integration was added to your account.
- * Follow the link in that success message to see what the Integration looks like to a customer once it has added the App.
+* Follow the link in that success message to see what the app instance looks like to a customer once it has added the App.
 (You can also navigate to that screen via the Apps section.
-Now it is installed the Integration Instance will be listed in your account as one of the Installed Apps.)
+Now it is installed the app instance will be listed in your account as one of the Installed Apps.)

-Now the Integration is installed in your account you can see it in action.
+Now the app is installed in your account you can see it in action.

 Let's test the flow:
  * Complete a request, for instance [request #70486](https://wdc.4me-demo.com/requests/70486).